nRFCloud/device-simulator-v2/README.md

 curl $API_HOST/v1/dfu-jobs -H "Authorization: Bearer $API_KEY" | jq
 ```

-8. Verify the job succeeded in the other tab where you ran `node dist/simulator.js`.
+8. Verify the job succeeded in the other tab where you ran `npx device-simulator-v2`.
 You should see something like:
 ```sh
 < $aws/things/nrf-9354733136/jobs/notify-next
 <